animatedmax/spring-data-geode/src/main/markdown/reference/lucene.md

 </div></td>
 <td class="content">To help ensure that all declared
 <code>LuceneIndexes</code> defined in a Spring container are created
-before the Regions on which they apply, {sdg-acronym} includes the
+before the Regions on which they apply, SDG includes the
 <code>org.springframework.data.gemfire.config.support.LuceneIndexRegionBeanFactoryPostProcessor</code>.
 You may register this Spring {spring-framework-javadoc}/org/springframework/beans/factory/config/BeanFactoryPostProcessor.html[<code>BeanFactoryPostProcessor</code>]